ABOUT US: 1853 'TIL TODAY

 Our internal motto “Get in.
 Get Out.
 Great Plants.” is exactly what our customers can expect.
-In addition to trees, shrubs, perennials and a broad Greenhouse offering, Hicks Commercial Sales stocks fertilizer, mulch, soil and other supplies required by landscape professionals.
+In addition to trees, shrubs, perennials and a broad Greenhouse offering, Hicks Commercial Sales stocks fertilizer, mulch, soil and other supplies.
 Our clientele includes landscape contractors and designers, movie and television sets, zoos, golf courses, interior plantscapers, florists, municipalities and other garden centers.

-Our continued promise is to listen to our customers and provide them with the tools necessary for garden inspiration and success.
+Our continued promise is to listen to our customers and provide them with the tools necessary for success.

 HICKS IN HISTORY